2025 Winter Wolf Watching and Learning in Yellowstone

 Gardiner

-While watching and learning about wolves in Yellowstone, we will stay at the Wonderland Cafe and Lodge in the heart of downtown Gardiner at the North Entrance to Yellowstone National Park.
-Rooms will be studios or large suites with private bedrooms and multiple bathrooms.
-All are individually decorated and warm - warm being critical after a day out in the Yellowstone winter.
+While watching and learning about wolves in Yellowstone, we will stay at the Wonderland Cafe and Lodge in the heart of Gardiner at the North Entrance to Yellowstone NP.
+The lodge area is accessed by an outside stairway.
+Rooms are studios or large shared suites with private bedrooms and multiple bathrooms.
 The Wonderland Café and Lodge is owned and run by a local mother.

 Tour Information